 Schnepf Farms is a 300-acre organic peach farm that offers glamping in 1950s-era auto trailers.
-Overnight glamping can be paired with farm activities such as seasonal u-pick flowers and produce, bike rentals, and in-the-kitchen baking demos.
-Nearby, guests can wine taste, take a clay art studio class, or a guided astronomy course.
-Schnepf Farms is located about an hour southeast of Phoenix.
+Overnight glamping can be paired with farm activities such as seasonal you-pick flowers and produce, bike rentals, and in-the-kitchen baking demos.
+Nearby, guests can taste wine or take a clay art studio class or a guided astronomy course.
+Schnepf Farms is about an hour southeast of Phoenix.

 Glamping Hub is an online booking platform for luxurious and unique outdoor accommodations.
-The site features over 30 different types of glamping accommodations, everything from treehouses to tiny homes, cabins, domes, villas, and even private islands.
-Our favorites include this yurt near Yosemite National Park and this container home near Joshua Tree National Park.
+The site features more tha 30 different types of glamping accommodations, everything from treehouses to tiny homes, cabins, domes, villas, and even private islands.
+Our favorites include thisnear Yosemite National Park and this near Joshua Tree National Park.